make-software/casper-wallet/.github/pull_request_template.md

-# Please review the following when creating a pull request

-- [ ] MANDATORY: Add a `#` link to a related ticket

-Please fill here...
+_**Make sure to fill in all the below sections.**_

+## Description

-- [ ] MANDATORY: Provide a useful description of this PR, aimed at helping reviewers and contributors
+// Provide a useful description of this PR, aimed at helping reviewers and contributors

-Please fill here...
+## Linked tickets

+// Add a `#XXX` link to a related ticket

+## Checklist

+- [ ] Make sure this PR title follows semantic release conventions: <https://semantic-release.gitbook.io/semantic-release/#commit-message-format>

-- [ ] If the PR adds any new text to the UI, make sure they are marked for translation
+- [ ] If the PR adds any new text to the UI, make sure they are localized

-- [ ] Include a screenshot or recording if implementing significant UI changes
+- [ ] Include a screenshot or recording if implementing significant UI or user flow change

 - [ ] When this PR affects architecture changes wait for review from Piotr before merging